ArgusHQ/Spankchain-TokenVault/Findings.md

 # General Findings

 ### Testing
-There is a missing dependency `csv-load-sync` required to run the tests.
+There is a missing dependency, `csv-load-sync`, that is required to run the tests.

-Out of the 10 total tests provided in `vaultTest.js` 7 failed.
-After further inspection, the logic of the tests was correct, however Solidity would throw before the assert statements were reached.
-For example in the second test: `"Non-owner can't load the participants"` the `setInvestor()` method is given invalid parameters and the following call to `tokensAllocatedTotal()` correctly fails.
-However, this triggers an EVM exception which marks the test as failed before the assert statement is reached even though the contract's behavior was correct.
+Of the 10 tests provided in `vaultTest.js`, 7 failed.
+While the test logic was correct, Solidity would `throw` before the `assert` statements were reached.
+For example, in the second test, denoted `"Non-owner can't load the participants"`, the `setInvestor()` method is given invalid parameters and the following call to `tokensAllocatedTotal()` correctly fails.
+However, this triggers an EVM exception, marking the test as failing, before the `assert` statement is reached, even though the contract's behavior is correct.

 # Significant Findings